thediyblogger/blog/content/blog/how-much-content-should-i-be-pinning.md

 Under this approach, it will take you 21 months (yikes thats almost 2 years worth of pinning!) to have each of your pins circulated to each board without duplicating, and you will be pinning 80% of your own content.

-Here we are pinning far less content in general, but that content will likely be way more engaging and will help you extend your reach a lot more in the long term.
-The content that is pinned is mostly to your website, also helping you improve your reach on Pinterest, and most importantly, traffic to your website.
+Here we are pinning mainly just your own content, but that content will likely be way more engaging and will help you extend your reach a lot more in the long term.
+The content that is pinned is from your website, also helping you improve your reach on Pinterest, and most importantly, traffic to your website.